-The best Chicken Lo Mein – so easy to make in just 20 minutes!
+Chicken Lo Mein Noodles – the best & most authentic easy restaurant quality dish ready under 30 minutes!
 Perfect for busy weeknights and way better and healthier than takeout!
 Plus weekly meal prep and step-by-step video!

 To stay up to date with my latest posts as soon as I post them, you can follow me on Feedly.

-This easy version takes less than 30 minutes to make and is way better for you and tastier!
+Plus, this easy Chicken Lo Mein takes less than 30 minutes to make and is way better for you and tastier!
 Just 345 calories per generous serving!

 You’re seriously going to love how flavorful this is!
-Just grab your fork, chopsticks, or a shovel? and get ready to slurp away! 🙂
+Just grab your fork or chopsticks and enjoy!

-- Use fresh or dried lo mein noodles.
+- For the noodles – 2 and a half cups of fresh lo mein or 6 ounces dried lo mein (egg noodles) like this one OR this one would be fine.
 Dried pasta (spaghetti or linguine) would also work if that’s what you have on hand.
-Just be sure whatever you use, measures out to about 6 ounces.
+Just be sure whatever you use, measures out to about 6 ounces dried.

 - Swap out the chicken for your favorite protein – beef, pork and fried tofu work great in here.